Career of Evil: Plot

 To Strike's annoyance, the police only focus their investigation on Malley because of his previous tactic of mailing body parts.
 Strike and Robin decide to initiate a parallel investigation, which they begin by reviewing 'unusual correspondence' that had been sent to the office throughout the years, stored in what the pair light-heartedly call the 'nutters' drawer.
 Found among these are several letters from a young woman who had once requested Strike's help in amputating her own leg as a result of body dysmorphia.
 They begin to fear that the leg sent to Robin had belonged to this young woman.

-During a row about work, Robin deduces that Matthew had slept with a university friend after Robin had dropped out, which Matthew reluctantly admits is true.
-Robin furiously calls off their engagement and, drunk and miserable in a bar, she reveals to Strike the reason behind her departure from university.
-Strike is astonished by the revelation that Robin had been raped and left for dead by an unknown attacker in the middle of her university career, but is impressed when she informs him that her testimony and evidence resulted in the rapist being convicted.
-While Robin fears that her confession will predispose Strike to treat her like a victim, Strike inwardly resolves not to do exactly that.

-Later, Strike travels to Edinburgh, where one of his former SIB colleagues is now stationed.
-The colleague 'forgets' to close out of Brockbank's military personnel file and leaves the room due to his inability to disclose its contents to Strike, who is now classed as a civilian.
-Strike thereby discovers that Brockbank's pension cheques are being sent to an address in Barrow-in-Furness.
-While in Scotland, Strike also borrows his colleague's car to visit Melrose, where Laing's mother still lives.
-Hoping to gather information about Laing's current whereabouts, he is disappointed to find that Laing's mother has late-stage dementia and is incapable of providing any help.